 The Midsumma program this year is bulging at the seams with pretty much everything you could ever dream of experiencing, we have experimental, interactive, and informative queer shows, events, and exhibits across so many art forms - I couldn’t possibly even scratch the surface with a summary.
 But, there is one aspect of the program this Festival that again pays homage to queer culture and issues that we, as an organisation, believe are voices from our communities that need to be heard and that’s through the 2020 project Queer Unsettled.

 Queer Unsettled is a suite of performances that celebrate the stories from Pasifika Womxn of colour through music, indigenous perspectives on queer history through theatre and dance, asylum seekers from Iran (who cannot be identified or take credit for their work in fear of never being allowed to see their family again) who have created a multidisciplinary video installation that tells the story of queer diasporas – by the way one of the most moving works I have ever seen – these are just to name a few.

 The theme and heart and power and emotion that runs through these works is indescribable and can only really be understood firsthand.

 Come to one of the 194 shows!
 Getting out and experiencing something in Midsumma Festival is one of the best ways for you to support our artists.
-We also work year-round on two mentorship programs (so if you’re super nice you can donate to Midsumma to keep these going - we are an NFP) and we also love and need our (400) volunteers, whom without we could not function."
+We also work year-round on two mentorship programs (so if you’re super nice you can donate to Midsumma to keep these going - we are an NFP) and we also love and need our (400) volunteers, without whom we could not function."